larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (69:34)
 OK, so anyway, I'm not positive that based on this which which one this is?
-If this is engelmann's or if this is Moses.
+If this is Engelman's or if this is Moses.
 That's my mother.
 OK, so that's 57.

 ### 58-logo